top of page

 Being cared for

-There’s a quiet hierarchy we absorb.
+There’s a quiet hierarchy in the world that we tend to absorb.

 Physical pain sits at the top.